|

 Costs, curing time, precautions

-topping can be a confusing process.
+Choosing a floor coating or topping can be a confusing process.

 There are hundreds of coating and topping systems available.

 Coatings may be chosen for a variety of qualities.
-For example, because they don’t give off harmful vapors or grossly unpleasant odors, high solids and
+For example, because they dont give off harmful vapors or grossly unpleasant odors, high solids and 100-percent solids coating products may be selected when application takes place during normal operating hours.

-When pondering the proper coating or topping system for your application, ask some simple
+When pondering the proper coating or topping system for your application, ask some simple questions:

 How much time is available (including drying time) to perform the application?

-subjected to harmful fumes or unpleasant odors?
+Will plant personnel be subjected to harmful fumes or unpleasant odors?

-How much preparation
+How much preparation is required?

 Are special skills needed?

-What is the applied cost of
+What is the applied cost of the material?

-It is important to know in advance how much time is required to prepare the substrate and perform the application of
+It is important to know in advance how much time is required to prepare the substrate and perform the application of the product.
+This calculation must include the amount of time recommended by the manufacturer for complete curing of the product before allowing foot or wheeled traffic.

 Remember that for some types of coatings, temperature is an important factor.
+Curing can take longer in warmer environments.

-If you are performing the coating application during normal working hours, it’s vital to factor all health and safety issues not only for the personnel applying the coating, but for plant employees working in the vicinity of the project area.
+If you are performing the coating application during normal working hours, its vital to factor all health and safety issues not only for the personnel applying the coating, but for plant employees working in the vicinity of the project area.

-safety data sheets.
+The majority of the time, the use of 100-percent solids and low volatile organic compound (VOC) products permit application with minimal precaution.
+However, it is always best to consult material safety data sheets.
 MSDS outline personnel protective equipment (gloves, goggles, aprons, respirators) recommended or required for selected coatings and applications (i.e. work in confined spaces).

 The use of certain materials such as urethanes and solvent-based epoxy coatings can pose significant health risks if applied in the vicinity of unprotected workers.